Tibor Slebodník: MŠK Žilina

-Slebodník made his Fortuna Liga debut for Žilina against ViOn Zlaté Moravce on 13 February 2021.
+Slebodník joined Žilina in 2021, being considered as a big talent.
+He made his Fortuna Liga debut for Žilina against ViOn Zlaté Moravce on 13 February 2021.
 He came on in the second half, replacing Miroslav Gono and he netted a goal in the 83rd minute.
+He scored a 96th minute winner in a 2–1 win against FC Spartak Trnava.
+At his time with Žilina, Slebodník made 39 first-league starts, and played seven matches in the qualifying rounds of the European Conference League, where he managed to score once against Tobol Kostanaj from Kazakhstan.